Deczski/LibreLingo/courses/interslavic/To-be/skills/pozdrav-1.md

 - [Interslavic-dictionary](https://interslavic-dictionary.com/) -> Oficjalny slovnik
 - [Interslavic.fun](https://interslavic.fun/) -> Oficjalna vebstranica

-# Lekcija 1

->ISV: V tutoj lekciji budeš naučiti se kako deklinovati slovo "byti"
->ENG: In this lesson you will learn how to decline the verb "to be"

 ## Osnova | The basics:

 - Ja jesm = I am